ProfessionalWiki/WikibaseExport/README.md

 Example: `false`

-The page `MediaWiki:WikibaseExportConfig` will always be available.
+The page `MediaWiki:WikibaseExport` will always be available.
 If this configuration is set to `false`, its contents will be ignored.

 ## Development